jverzani/wmd/Readme.md

 This is a JV fork of WMD.
-The goal is to modify showdown.js so the form elements produced play nicer with bootstrap.css
+The goal is to modify showdown.js so the form elements produced play nicer with bootstrap.css.
+Also included is a simple `manipulate` function.

 WMD: The Wysiwym Markdown Editor
 ================================